fuchsfranklin/fuchsfranklin.github.io/_drafts/2025-02-12-breaking-deep-research-where-llm-search-agents-fail.md

 A landmark BBC and European Broadcasting Union study analyzed over 3,000 responses from ChatGPT, Gemini, Copilot, and Perplexity on current news topics.
 45% of responses contained at least one significant issue.
 31% had serious sourcing problems.
 20% had major accuracy issues including hallucinated details and outdated information.
 When accounting for minor errors, 81% of responses had some form of problem.
 Gemini was the worst performer, with significant issues in 76% of its responses (BBC/EBU, 2025).

-Perhaps most striking: a study analyzing papers accepted at NeurIPS 2025, one of the most prestigious AI conferences in the world, found 100 fabricated citations across 51 accepted submissions (GPTZero, 2025).
+Perhaps most striking: a study analyzing papers accepted at NeurIPS 2025, one of the most prestigious AI conferences in the world, found 100 fabricated citations across 53 accepted papers (Ansari, 2025).
 These were not student projects.
 These were peer-reviewed papers at a top venue, and the fabricated references slipped through.
 This is an example of AI-generated content infiltrating the peer review process itself, which as noted in the rationale is a separate and important problem.
 For our purposes here, it illustrates that even the peer-review quality gate is not immune to AI-era challenges, though it remains a far stronger filter than no gate at all.

 The DeepTRACE audit framework (Venkit et al., 2025) from Salesforce and Microsoft Research evaluated deep research agents specifically.
 Their findings: citation accuracy ranged from 40% to 80% across systems.
 Deep research configurations reduced overconfidence compared to standard search, but still produced large fractions of statements unsupported by their own listed sources.
 Even when the tools cited a source, the source often did not actually support the claim being made.

-A separate study published in JMIR Mental Health found that across 176 AI-generated citations, 35 were completely fabricated, 64 of the real ones contained errors, and only 77 (44%) were both real and accurate.
-Hallucination rates increased on specialized or less-covered topics (Gravel et al., 2025).
+A separate study published in JMIR Mental Health found that across 176 AI-generated citations from GPT-4o, 35 were completely fabricated, 64 of the real ones contained errors, and only 77 (44%) were both real and accurate.
+Hallucination rates increased on specialized or less-covered topics (Linardon et al., 2025).

 The pattern is consistent across studies: these tools fabricate sources, misattribute claims, link to broken URLs, and do all of this without expressing uncertainty.
 The user has no way to distinguish a real citation from a hallucinated one without manually checking every single reference.